lima-zulu/github-org-analyser/README.md

 - Each tab manages its own data fetching and state - no global store
 - Tabs lazy-load on first visit via `isActive` prop; `hasLoaded` prevents re-fetching on tab switches
-- Caching: localStorage with TTL, keys follow `github-org-analyser-{org}-{dataType}` pattern
+- Caching: localStorage with TTL, keys follow `github-org-analyser-{org}-{dataType}` pattern; each tab's refresh button bypasses cache via `skipCache=true`
-- Each tab's refresh button bypasses cache via `skipCache=true`
+- Token stored in sessionStorage (cleared on browser close); settings and cache in localStorage (persists)
-- Token: sessionStorage (cleared on browser close); theme: localStorage (persists)
+- Per-tab caching is intentional: tabs call different API endpoints with minimal overlap, so global caching would add complexity without meaningful performance benefit
-- Single `GitHubApiService` instance created in App.tsx, passed to all tabs
+- TypeScript: `module: ESNext` and `moduleResolution: bundler` for Vite/bundler-based frontends (as opposed to `NodeNext` for Node.js backends); `lib` includes DOM types since this runs in browser

 ## Known Issues